bsngardner/yak-kernel-ecen425/README.md

 # yak-kernel-ecen425
-The YAK kernel runs on a simulated 8080, compiled by a modified C86 compiler and assembled by NASM
+The YAK kernel runs on a simulated 8080, compiled by a modified C86 compiler and assembled by NASM Implementing this kernel is a class project for BYU EcEn 425 - Real Time Operating Systems.

 ## Kernel files
 yaku.h : User header file, used to set some kernel parameters